• Ways to Cultivate MIndfulness

 Affirmations Meditation

-Affirmations meditations are generally pretty straightforward.
-These are guided meditations in which a teacher recites a series of affirmations, and you repeat these affirmations, either silently or aloud.
-Often times, a meditation dedicated to reciting affirmations will focus on a specific topic.
+Often, a meditation dedicated to reciting affirmations will focus on a specific topic.
 Some of the guided affirmation meditations you may find include affirmations for abundance, self-love, worthiness, and health.
 You can also find morning affirmations specifically dedicated to cultivating a positive mindset for the day ahead.
-There are even affirmation meditations dedicated to specific topics such as childbirth.
+There are even affirmation meditations dedicated to specific topics such as job interview or giving a big speech.

 Usually, the teacher will advise you on how to follow along with these affirmations.
 Sometimes, instead of repeating them, you simply breathe into each one and feel them into your being.